osman144/js-notes/11-binary-search-trees/1-binary-search-trees.md

 5. JSON

 ## Binary Tree
-Subset of trees.
+**Subset of trees.
 Every node can have atmost _two_ children.
+For Binary trees, each node must have at most two children. **

+**BSTs are sorted.
+Nodes less than the parent located to the left of parent, nodes greater than parent located to the right.**

 ![Binary Tree](./binary_tree.svg)